Shubham-Bhoite/LastMinuteRevision-CN/README.md

 ## 14) Media Access Control (MAC) Address:
 MAC Addresses are unique 48-bits hardware number of a computer, which is embedded into network card (known as Network Interface Card) during the time of manufacturing.
 MAC is a type og physical address which is used to communicate or transfer the data from one computer to another computer

+## 15) Firewall:
+The firewall is a network security system that is used to monitor the incoming and outgoing traffic and blocks the same based on the firewall security policies.
+It acts as a wall between the internet (public network) and the networking devices (a private network).
+It is either a hardware device, software program, or a combination of both.
+It adds a layer of security to the network.